Biology is the study of life.

 Where could this course take you?

 GCE Biology is used in many different areas.
 This course could lead to careers in areas such as Medicine, Nursing, Forensics, Veterinary Science, Environmental Science, Dentistry, Pathology, Biochemistry, and Physiotherapy or as an A-level to accompany other non-science subjects.
-Due to the demands of the course it is respected by Universities as a preferred subject for both science and non-science based courses at University or College.
+Biology is a facilitating subject.

 What our students say